markstringer-dti/markstringer-dti.github.io/dti.md

 \thispagestyle{empty}
 \newpage
 ##  Chapter 1 - Introduction
 This book is called "Delivering the impossible."
 But of course.
 The only things that can be delivered are possible things.
 So I might ask you, and you might ask yourself, Why on earth did you pick up this book?
-It literally has a contradiction, an impossibility right on the front cover.
+It has a contradiction, an impossibility right on the front cover.

 But if I did that, I would be being more difficult than you want the author of a book that promises to help with impossible things.
 Here are some reasons why I think you might pick up this book.

 How about this?
 You are working on a project, maybe you're a member of the project team, maybe you're the manager, and you feel stuck.
 It seems like the project is impossible.
 What's being promised can't be delivered, nobody really knows what's being promised, or what's being promised can't be delivered on time.

 Every direction that you look in there seem to be problems that can't be solved.
-You somehow have found this book.
+You have found this book.
 You think it might be worth a read.

-You have a bunch of people working on a project for you, and you've got this uncomfortable feeling that the project really isn't going well and, for the sake of the company or for the sake of your career, you really need this project to succeed.
+You have a group of people working on a project for you, and you've got this uncomfortable feeling that the project really isn't going well and, for the sake of the company or for the sake of your career, you really need this project to succeed.
 You'd wonder if there any gems of insight in this book that you could pass on to the team or maybe anything that *you* could do differently.

 Even though we think the project is impossible, you haven't just given up.
 And it's worth asking yourself why?
 If the project seems so impossible, why hasn't it be stopped, abandoned, killed?
 Put to sleep.
 Why would anybody carry on with it?